 Quality communication is the lifeblood of collaboration and productivity.
 Good communication ensures that we understand our professional surroundings and our individual responsibilities, and provides all the necessary information to perform our tasks effectively.
-Furthermore, we interact with our colleagues through different forms of communication, thus not only strengthening interpersonal relationships but also fueling collaboration and knowledge exchange.

-Team communication involves a varying number of participants, performs a variety of functions, and takes place in a variety of directions.
+Namely, team communication involves a varying number of participants, performs a variety of functions, and takes place in a variety of directions.
 With so many moving parts, there is a nearly infinite number of potential challenges that can cause communication breakdowns and disruptions.

 In this article, we will examine some of the most common communication challenges in the workplace and provide suggestions on how to overcome them.